The Residents of the 39th session

 Born in Singapore, Chiang Wei Liang graduated from the Nanyang Technological University with a degree in Communication Studies and recently completed his MFA in Film Directing at the Taipei National University of the Arts.
 Based in Taiwan for the past decade, his work focuses on the relationship between Southeast Asia and the Greater China Region.
 His short ﬁlm Anchorage Prohibited received the Audi Short Film Award at the 66th Berlinale and was presented at various international ﬁlm festivals.
 His recent short ﬁlms Luzon, Nyi ma lay and the VR short ﬁlm Only the mountain remains – in competition at the 76th Venice Film Festival – continue this ongoing commentary on the geopolitics and socio-political phenomena taking place within Taiwan.
 Chiang is an alumnus of the Locarno Filmmakers Academy, FID Campus and the Golden Horse Film Academy, mentored by esteemed Taiwanese film director Hou Hsiao-Hsien.
 He is developing his first feature film MONGREL.

-Urška Djukic was born in 1986 in Ljubljana, Slovenia.
-She studied film and video art at the Academy of Arts in Nova Gorica.
-Her first professional short film Bon Appétit, La Vie!
-(2016) won the Best Short Film Award at the Festival of Slovenian Film.
-In 2018, she was invited to participate at SEE Factory - southeast Europe, a joint project for young directors curated by the Quinzaine des Réalisateurs and Sarajevo Film Festival.
-There, she co-directed a short film The Right One that was presented at Cannes in 2019.
-In that same year, she was selected to participate at Goethe Institut that supports the First Films First development program, where she will develop her debut film.
-By combining live-action, animation, and other techniques, Urška creates hybrid visual narratives and is especially focused on exploring contemporary womanhood themes.
-Urška is developing her first feature film GOOD GIRL.
+Urška Djukic Urška Djukic was born in 1986 in Ljubljana, Slovenia.
+She studied at the Academy of Arts in Nova Gorica.
+Her short film Bon Appétit, La Vie! won the award for Best Short at the National Festival of Slovenian Film 2016.
+In 2018, she was invited to participate at SEE Factory, a joint project for young directors curated by Directors’ Fortnight and Sarajevo Film Festival.
+There she co-directed a short film The Right One that was presented within Cannes 2019.
+Parallel to Cinéfondation Residence Urška is developing her debut film Little Trouble Girl within Goethe Institut supported program First Films First.
+By combining live-action, animation and various forms of experimental techniques Urška Djukić creates hybrid visual narratives and is especially focused on exploring topics of contemporary womanhood .

 Zi Gao is a writer-director born and raised in China.
 In 2015, she earned her MFA in Film Directing from the California Institute of the Arts in the United States.
 Her short film ELIZA premiered at the Créteil International Women’s Film Festival and screened at festivals around the world.
 In 2017, Gao shot a short documentary THE FLOWER under the mentorship of Béla Tarr, which went on to screen at the Odense International Film Festival.
 She is also one of the 15 talents that was invited by Berlinale Talents Tokyo in 2018.
 She is currently developing her debut narrative feature RAJA’S EARLY SUMMER, which has been awarded the International Film Festival Rotterdam’s Hubert Bals Fund - Script and Project Development: Bright Future in fall 2018.